 Ismet Baba restaurant has been there, next to the ferry landing, for decades.
 It retains its general character despite several renovations.
 Despite the blustery weather, the corner of the small park on the Bosphorus was a popular photography spot.
 Some braved the big waves splashing on the shore as they posed next to the guardrails.

-The fish varieties we tried were very tasty, some of each of bonito, mackerel, and bass.
+We tried were very tasty fish varieties, some of each of bonito, mackerel, and bass.
 All in season.
 Some salad and a little wine kept us there for a few hours.
-We returned home in mid-afternoon, rested, talked to some friends on the phone, and later enjoyed a bowl of soup Ergun made for us, tarhana soup.
+We returned home in mid-afternoon, rested, talked to some friends on the phone, and later enjoyed a bowl of tarhana soup Ergun made for us.
 The soccer fans watched the Besiktas game which ended with a slight disappointment of a tie game, but better than losing it for the fans (no, fanatics!)

 Today, the weather seems a little warmer and the sky a bit brighter.
 We’ll get a chance to go out again sometime soon and enjoy the garden a little bit firsthand rather than looking at it from the windows.
-Stay tuned for more … And see the photographs below to get a sense of our first few days.
+More enjoyable days to come … And see the photographs below to get a sense of our first few days.